 To come up with this list, we looked at investing tools and resources available and carefully considering which ones are the most useful based on different situations.

 Each one of these investing tools needed to offer multiple features, especially ones with a relatively high cost.
-For example, Empower offers everything from investing trackers to wealth management.
+For example, Empower offers everything from net worth tracking to wealth management.

 While some of these services definitely have a higher cost, the value you get for your money is what we took into consideration.
 Each tool offers a wealth of knowledge that any investor could benefit from.